meet the board

 Originally from San Francisco, Megan McKinney Cooper was board president when HART first registered as a 501(c)3 and is proud to see it grow and thrive several years later.
 “I heart HART for its grit, its big thinking, and its courage in finding the right artistic niche in the city – Indianapolis is better because of HART.”
 Megan has a long history with the arts in Indianapolis moving here originally to appear onstage at the IRT.
 Several shows later, many years of non-profit arts management and a career shift toward social services and education, Megan is the director of marketing and development for Early Learning Indiana, the largest non-profit early education provider in central Indiana.
 Megan is also passionate for urban neighborhoods and happily lives downtown with her husband, Doug, and daughter, Ellie.

 She has over 25 years of arts administration experience, serving as the executive director of the Indiana Arts Commission and the Kansas Arts Commission and as deputy director of the Missouri Arts Council.
-She has served on the board of directors of the National Assembly of State Arts Agencies, Mid-America Arts Alliance, and Arts Midwest.
+She has served on the board of the National Assembly of State Arts Agencies, Mid-America Arts Alliance, and Arts Midwest.
 She served as a panelist for the Design Arts Program and the State Partnerships for the National Endowment for the Arts.
 Dorothy testified before a U.S. Senate Committee on the Reauthorization of the NEA.
 She is the president of the board of a family foundation that provides scholarships to high school seniors.
 She has served as a trainer and evaluator for United Way of Central Indiana and served on the board of the Lockerbie People’s Club, a neighborhood association.
 More recently, she has served as the executive director of an education foundation, overseeing agency operations, fund-raising, and financial management.